 All cars must have the NAME SIGNS displayed in the front windshield of the vehicle.
 These signs are distributed to students at the beginning of the school year.
-Drivers should pull up to the school along the designated carpool line to the point near the handicapped parking.
-Then quickly and safely pull out when the student is in the car to accommodate cars waiting in the line.
-Please do not park or block traffic in the pickup line.
+Drivers should pull up to the school along the designated carpool line near the Scantlin Hall stairs.
+Pull out when the student is in the car to accommodate cars waiting in the line.